-The CFO is the senior finance manager and as such is responsible for ensuring that the financial infrastructure, systems and resources are available to facilitate the health and safety objectives of the Trust.
+The CFO is the senior finance manager and as such is responsible for ensuring that the financial infrastructure, systems and resources are available to facilitate the health, safety and welfare objectives of the Trust.
 In particular, the CFO will:

-- ensure they have sufficient understanding of this policy and its associated arrangements to bring it to the attention of all employees within the Trust; - co-operate with the BoT to ensure that this policy and its associated arrangements are implemented and complied with in respect of business and support functions; - ensure that the necessary financial and other resources are provided so as to facilitate and meet the strategic health and safety objectives of the Trust.
+- ensure they have sufficient understanding of this policy and its associated arrangements to bring it to the attention of all employees within the Trust; - co-operate with the BoT to ensure that this policy and its associated arrangements are implemented and complied with in respect of business and support functions; and - ensure that the necessary financial and other resources are provided so as to facilitate and meet the strategic health, safety and welfare objectives of the Trust.